Strong Buy for AbbVie (ABBV) This Week | InvestorPlace

-At $118.94, AbbVie (ABBV) a Strong Buy based on the most recent SEC filings, and comparative pricing of its shares.
-The Strong Buy recommendation for AbbVie Inc (NYSE:ABBV) resulted from a proprietary process of evaluation which yielded outcomes that were above average in 4 areas: an economic sector rated above average in attractiveness, a ranking in its sector group that is in the top decile, ranking in its industry group that is in the top decile, and a numerical calculation of risk/reward that is very attractive; and produced below average conclusions in 2 areas: an industry group ranked below average in attractiveness, and an analytical score that is below average.
-This represents no change from the previous week and is the same ranking ABBV has had from Portfolio Grader for 4 months.
+At $114.93, AbbVie (ABBV) a Strong Buy based on the most recent SEC filings, and comparative pricing of its shares.
+AbbVie Inc's (NYSE:ABBV) Strong Buy recommendation is the outcome of a process of analysis that is proprietary and produced results that were above average in 4 areas: an economic sector ranked above average in attractiveness, a ranking in its sector group that is in the top decile, ranking in its industry group that is in the top decile, and a numerical calculation of risk/reward that is very attractive; and produced below average outcomes in 2 areas: an industry group rated below average in attractiveness, and analytical scores that are below average.
+ABBV has maintained this ranking for 4 months.

-ABBV is a $189.0 billion in market value member of the Pharmaceuticals: Major GICS industry group where the stock's current Portfolio Grader score places it 3 among the 39 companies in this industry group, positioning it among the leaders.
-ABBV is ranked in the top decile of the sector with a ranking of 57 among the 655 companies in the sector of its Health Technology sector and 406 in the Portfolio Grader company universe.
+With a $182.6 billion market value, the company ranks in the top 25% of its industry group, Pharmaceuticals: Major, and in the top 10% of its sector group, Health Technology, in market value.
+From the perspective of investment attractiveness, the stock's current Portfolio Grader score places it 3 among the 39 companies in this industry group, positioning it among the leaders; among the sector leaders with a ranking of 57 among the 655 companies in the sector of its Health Technology sector, and number 406 in the nearly 5,000 company Portfolio Grader universe.

-The Health Technology sector is ranked number 11 among the 20 sectors in the Portfolio Grader universe putting it in the third quartile of all the GICS sectors.
+Currently, Portfolio Grader ranks the Health Technology sector number 11 among the 20 sectors in its universe putting it in the third quartile of all the GICS sectors.
 The Pharmaceuticals: Major industry group is ranked 90 among the 129 industry groups within the GICS sectors, placing it below-average in terms of the Proprietary Quantitative Score scoring system.

-AbbVie has attained above-average scores in 3 of the 8 fundamental areas analyzed by Portfolio Grader in the ranking of company stocks.
+AbbVie has attained above-average scores in 3 of the 8 fundamental areas appraised by Portfolio Grader in the ranking of company stocks.

 ABBV's operational scores provide mixed results with a ranking for operating margin and earnings growth that are below average, while the score for sales growth is above average.
 Scores for visibility of earnings are mixed, with a ranking for earnings surprises that is worse than average, a ranking for earnings momentum that is much worse than average, and a score for earnings revisions that is better than average.
-ABBV's score for return on equity is markedly better than its industry group average but its grade for cash flow is below-average.
-Based on these fundamental scores, AbbVie places in the third quartile of the industry group.
+ABBV's ranking for return on equity is significantly better than its industry group average but its grade for cash flow is below-average.
+These fundamental scores give AbbVie a position in the third quartile of the industry group.

-The Proprietary Quantitative Score is used by Portfolio Grader to view ABBV's shares from the angle of risk/reward.
-This proprietary scoring system weighs the relative value of the company's shares based on the recent $118.94 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
+The Proprietary Quantitative Score is used by Portfolio Grader to gauge ABBV's shares from the viewpoint of risk/reward.
+This proprietary scoring system assesses the relative value of the company's shares based on the recent $114.93 share price of the shares relative to its peers, the market and risk associated with its industry and sector groups.
 Based on this risk/reward calculation, ABBV currently scores well above-average in its industry group compared to its peers.

 The Proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results, with A being 'strong buy' and F being 'strong sell'.
 Explore the tool here.